bagder/uncurled/emails/toyota-corola.md

 ## Opel Insignia

     Dear Daniel Stenberg!
     My name is ****** ****** from Hungary.
 I write to you, because I have a problem with my cars Infotainment system, and I found your name in the vehicle instruction manual.
 I've bought a brand new Opel Insignia Sports Tourer in December 2018, from an official Opel dealer in Hungary.
-Unfortunately, with in a week , a problem has come up with the Infotainment System, which is the newest Multimedia Navi Pro system:
+    Unfortunately, with in a week, a problem has come up with the Infotainment System, which is the newest Multimedia Navi Pro system:
-    The WI-FI Networks menu point has grayed out( I can't open it ) , after I activated the OnStar services.
+    The WI-FI Networks menu point has grayed out (I can't open it), after I activated the OnStar services.
 Later I asked the OnStar serice center to switch it off but nothing has changed.
 I want to emphasise that during the first few days, after I took the car from the dealer, it was working well, and I could open properly this menu point, and since activating the OnStar system it has gone wrong.
 What could be the problem, and why I can't reach this WI-FI networks menu point?